tinne26/ggfnt/specification.md

 	- 56790: the zilch glyph.
 This can be used when manipulating glyph buffers for padding and optimization purposes, to replace mising glyphs and avoid panicking or other things.
 Renderers should simply skip this glyph as if nothing happened, not even resetting the previous glyph for kerning.
 	- 56791: the new line glyph.
 This allows working with glyph index slices without renouncing to line breaks.
 This should reset the previous glyph for kerning.
 	- ... the rest are undefined
 - 56900 - 56999: reserved for font-specific control codes.
 E.g., for use in FSMs.
-Some of these control codes can be named.
+Some of these control codes can be named (font-level customization).
 - 57000 - 57999: reserved for renderer-specific control codes (library-level customization).
-- 58000 - 59999: reserved for user-specific control codes (library user customization).
+- 58000 - 59999: reserved for user-specific control codes (application-level customization).

 Custom glyphs can be added at runtime in the 60k - 62k range (inclusive).
 The rest is undefined.